 available in the toplevel.

-Additionally, if some of the libraries are ppx rewriters the phrases you type in the toplevel will be rewritten with these ppx rewriters.
+Additionally, if some of the libraries are PPX rewriters, the phrases you type in the toplevel will be rewritten with these PPX rewriters.

-This command is available since Dune 2.5.0.
+This command became available with Dune 2.5.0.

 Note that the

-#use_output directivce is only available since OCaml 4.11.
+#use_output directive has only been available since OCaml 4.11.
 You

 can add the following snippet to your

 in older versions of OCaml:

-#directory "+compiler-libs" let try_finally ~always f = match f () with | x -> always (); x | exception e -> always (); raise e let use_output command = let fn = Filename.temp_file "ocaml" "_toploop.ml" in try_finally ~always:(fun () -> try Sys.remove fn with Sys_error _ -> ()) (fun () -> match Printf.ksprintf Sys.command "%s > %s" command (Filename.quote fn) with | 0 -> ignore (Toploop.use_file Format.std_formatter fn : bool) | n -> Format.printf "Command exited with code %d.@." n) let () = let name = "use_output" in if not (Hashtbl.mem Toploop.directive_table name) then Hashtbl.add Toploop.directive_table name (Toploop.Directive_string use_output)
+#directory "+compiler-libs" let try_finally ~always f = match f () with | x -> always (); x | exception e -> always (); raise e let use_output command = let fn = Filename.temp_file "ocaml" "_toploop.ml" in try_finally ~always:(fun () -> try Sys.remove fn with Sys_error _ -> ()) (fun () -> match Printf.ksprintf Sys.command "%s > %s" command (Filename.quote fn) with | 0 -> ignore (Toploop.use_file Format.std_formatter fn : bool) | n -> Format.printf "Command exited with code %d.@." n) let () = let name = "use_output" in if not (Hashtbl.mem Toploop.directive_table name) then Hashtbl.add Toploop.directive_table name (Toploop.Directive_string use_output) ;; #remove_directory "+compiler-libs"